 The Final Word On Front Squats

-Leave your ego at the door and focus on your front squat— they’re likely the missing link to fixing your chicken legs, caveman posture, and finally become a diesel beast in the gym.
+Leave your ego at the door and focus on your front squat— they’re likely the missing link to fixing your chicken legs, caveman posture, and finally building the body you deserve.

 “Barbell Front Squat.”
 Barbell Front Squat.
 ExRx.net, n.d.
 Web.
 30 May 2014. <http://www.exrx.net/WeightExercises/Quadriceps/BBFrontSquat.html>.

 Breathing and Abdominal Bracing for Strength.
 Dir.
 Chris Duffin. youtube.com, 2013.
 Film.